How do I paint my dolls?

 Tips and tricks

 Always, always paint in layers!
-It’s the golden rule of any doll artist.
-When you paint in layers, you can build up the color, avoid harsh lines and create a natural looking skin tone or face features.
+It's the golden rule of any doll artist.
+When you paint in layers, you can build up the colour, avoid harsh lines and create a natural-looking skin tone or facial features.
 If you seal each layer properly, it helps to fix any mistakes which may occur to any of us.
 Just wipe off the paint with a damp cotton pad or cotton bud!
 All the sealed layers will stay intact.